-If adding RV antifreeze to the Furrion Tankless Water Heater:
+Adding RV antifreeze to the Furrion Tankless Water Heater:

 - 6. REINSTALL the drain plug and filter cover. - 7.
-With the Nautilus Panel diverter handles set to City Water positions: - ADD RV antifreeze at the City Water Connection.
+With the Nautilus Panel diverter handles set to City Water positions: - ADD RV antifreeze at the City Water Connection Following the winterizing steps listed on page 144.

-When you are done adding RV antifreeze
+When you are done adding RV antifreeze:

 - 8. REMOVE the Suction Line from the container of RV antifreeze. - 9.
-REPLACE the cap on the end of Suction Line. - 10.
-BLOW OUT the black tank flush line at the outside connection with compressed air (max 70 PSI). - 11.
+REPLACE the cap on the end of Suction Line.

+- 10. BLOW OUT the black tank flush line at the outside connection with compressed air (max 70 PSI). - 11.
 To prevent staining, CLEAN any RV antifreeze from the sinks, shower (or tub), and toilet using a soft, dry cloth.